OpenTechStrategies/2016-sempervirens-proposal/proposal.md

-Phase II: [how long?]: Changeset works with webdev subcontractor, legal team, and the Juputer & NumPy teams to deliver the First Light milestone (per Nathaniel's deliverable outline reproduced below [??]).
+Phase II: [how long?]: Changeset works with webdev subcontractor, legal team, and the Juputer & NumPy teams to deliver the First Light milestone (per Nathaniel's deliverable outline reproduced below).

 Cost: ~$80K